Shubham11234/Work-Report/README.md

 •	Testing- Performed Retesting on Manica Project.
 •	Testing- Performed UI and functionality Testing on Catherine Project.
 •	Testing- Performed UI and functionality Testing on Cathal’s Project.

+Work Report – 27th September 2022

+•	Wordpress –  Working on a project using elementor.
+•	Testing- Performed UI Testing on Golfer Project.
+•	Testing- Performed functionality Testing on Golfer Project.